cj-mills/christianjmills/_posts/2020-12-18-In-Game-Style-Transfer-Experiments-1.md

 The performance from the video stylization model was lower than I expected.
 I thought there might be some decrease in frame rate, but I did not expect it to drop by roughly two thirds.
 In hindsight, I guess it's not unreasonable.
 The video stylization model is double the size at 13MB versus 6.5MB for the `fast_neural_style` model.

 I'm now even more grateful that Unity has released their example project.
 It applies a level of expertise that would have taken me a long time to figure out on my own.
-However, it also demonstrates just how much work still remains in optimizing more sophisticated models for end-user devices.
+However, it also shows just how much work still remains in optimizing more sophisticated models for end-user devices.
 I'm curious if it's feasible to automate this optimization process.